niek-sidn/stiab/README.md

 > Stiab (/stee-ab/).
 The name is an attempt at humorous "Dunglish" (Dutch wrongly translated into English).
 > In Dutch the word for street (straat) can be used to describe a series of connected or ordered items, like a straight in poker or in a game of dice.
-> Here we create a straight of interconnected nameservers.
+> Here we create a straight of interconnected nameservers. (or maybe it's more of a Full House)

 ## Goal:
 Based on ideas and examples of a.o.
 Internetstiftelsen, and standing on the shoulders of giants at NLnetLabs and CZ.NIC.